tlhunter/consumer-centric-api-design/book.md

 There are also [OAuth 1.0](http://tools.ietf.org/html/rfc5849) and [xAuth](https://dev.twitter.com/docs/oauth/xauth), which fill the same space.
 Whichever method you choose, make sure it is something common and well documented with many different libraries written for the languages/platforms which your Consumers will likely be using.

 I can honestly tell you that OAuth 1.0a, while it is the most secure of the options, is a huge pain in the ass to implement.
 I was surprised by the number of Third Party Developers who had to implement their own library since one didn't exist for their language already.
 I've spent enough hours debugging cryptic "invalid signature" errors to recommend you choose an alternative.

+## API Permissions

+This is mostly applicable with Three Legged Authentication.

 ## API Analytics